fdeblasio/pokeemerald-expansion/notes.md

 - Fire Blast/Hydro Pump/Stone Edge accurate in respective weathers?
     - Make Thunder also accurate in Electric Terrain?
 - Calculate Electro Ball more similarly to Gyro Ball?
+- New moves:
+    - Add more basic moves for level up coverage (like a 40 power Ground move or a 60 power physical Fairy move)
-- New moves based on other animations (Tail, Punches, Kicks, Headbutts, Wings, Claw)
+    - Based on other animations (Tail, Punches, Kicks, Headbutts, Wings, Claw)
         - For example, a Flame Wing move that uses Wing Attack/Steel Wing's animation but with fire
         - The existing animation variations aren't consistent for moves (Steel Wing is stronger than Wing Attack, Iron Tail is stronger than Poison Tail, etc.) but the new moves should be
+        - Wind moves: Either Heat Wave/Ominous Wind/Sandstorm or a single Gust like Gust (but not Twister I guess)
+    - Standardize new move type animations:
+        - Electric: look into current electric effects, most likely Thunder Punch/Thunder Fang, maybe without inversion
+        - Fire: look into current fire effects, most likely Fire Punch/Blaze Kick/Fire Fang
+        - Ice: look into current ice effects, most likely Ice Punch/Ice Fang
+        - Steel: Metal Claw, Steel Wing, Iron Head, etc. Figure out if metallic is permanent
+        - Poison: Poison bubbles?
+Look into what current moves use
+        - Water: Might be water effects?
+Waterfall/Aqua Tail?
+        - I guess just look at existing effects and choose the best
+    - Essentially new moves would be type x attack (Fire x Wings, Poison x Punch, Electric x Kick, etc.)
     - Add regular moves with GMax effects?
 - Make Water Veil also up evasion like Sand Veil?
 - Species-specific move effects? (maybe look at code for Diglett immunity to Telekinesis):